PPC Services

 Search engines like Google use their own sets of rules to determine whether a website is producing good, unique, relevant information that sets it apart as an authoritative and trustworthy source within its industry.
 However, if you’re producing multiple similar pages for different regions under a general Top Level Domain, search engine crawlers will start to log these as duplicate pages.

-Duplicate pages may be penalised by the algorithm for not being unique and offering expertise, or Google may simply choose a single pay to index, ignoring the other versions and variants of what it deems are the ‘same’ content.
+Duplicate pages may be penalised by Google and its search algorithm for not being unique and offering expertise, or Google may simply choose a single pay to index, ignoring the other versions and variants of what it deems are the ‘same’ content.
 By using a ccTLD, you’re able to signal to search engines like Google that these pages aren’t doubling up on the same information, but offering relevant information and localised content tailored specifically for a regional audience.

 Local content is authentic content